 The wounds are still gaping red, raw, and very sore.
-It’s too painful for me to talk about Brexit at the moment.
+After years of living abroad, it’s too painful for me to talk about Brexit at the moment.
 No, painful is not the right word at all.
 If I let my mind dwell on the subject for too long, a tsunami-sized wave of fury builds and … well, that’s why I’m not going to talk about it beyond saying Brexit has forced us to completely rethink our future plans.
 At this point it’s more than likely that we will return to Britain before too long – COVID restrictions permitting.

 When I mentioned this to my sister, one of the things she said in reply was “you’ll find Britain has changed a lot since you left.”